-The Company allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
-Under these defined contribution plans, the Company allocates a fixed amount to the Bureau of Labor Insurance without additional legal or constructive obligation.
-The Company set aside \$8,031 thousand and \$9,121 thousand of the pension under the pension costs to the Bureau of Labor Insurance for the years ended December 31, 2023 and
+The Company set aside 6% of the contribution rate of the employee's monthly wages to the Labor Pension personal account of the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
+The Company set aside a fixed amount to the Bureau of Labor Insurance without the payment of additional legal or constructive obligations.
+The Company set aside \$7,962 thousand and \$8,031 thousand of the pension under the pension plan costs to the Bureau of Labor Insurance for the years ended December 31, 2024 and 2023, respectively.